porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/accessibility.md

 * WAI-ARIA basics
 * An introduction to WAI-ARIA
 ###  Contrasts (DESIGN)
-Best done early in the process, ensuring that the foreground and background colors of your site have sufficient contrast you will help make your site more readable for everyone.
-Contrast Ratio is one tool for checking the contrast of your colors for both standard-vision and color-deficient users.
+Best done early in the process, ensuring that the foreground and background colors of your site have sufficient contrast will help you making your site more readable for everyone.
+Contrast ratio is one tool for checking the contrast of your colors for both standard-vision and color-deficient users.

 ### Colors (DESIGN)
 * Be sure to layout and develop for some kinds of color blindness